 7. Body Weight Squats

-Bodyweight squats effectively target all glute muscles for an excellent upper glute workout, while also engaging the hamstrings, located at the back of the thighs, and the quadriceps, located at the front of the thighs.
+Bodyweight squats effectively target all glute muscles for an excellent workout that focuses on the upper glutes, while also engaging the hamstrings, located at the back of the thighs, and the quadriceps, located at the front of the thighs.
 In addition to targeting the entire lower body, body weight squats will put less stress on the spine making them much less likely to cause an injury.

 To complete a bodyweight squat, simply stand with the feet hip-width apart and lower your body as if sitting back into a chair.
 Try to keep knees behind the toes and be sure to keep the weight in your heels during this movement.